joao-mambelli/DesafioStone/README.md

 ## Access
 ### Live
-Currently the API is ruinning on a Google Cloud Run instance from a Google Container Registry image.
+Currently, for example purposes, the API is ruinning on a Google Cloud Run instance from a Google Container Registry image.
 Its image was created using Docker targeting Linux.

 You can see its Swagger here: https://desafiostone-nmkn24bkqq-rj.a.run.app/swagger/index.html.